Disclosure: Our editorial staff write reviews independently. We may be compensated if you sign up for a service through our affiliate links.

 Clover Go – with merchant account

-Clover Go’s card reader looks similar to Square Reader, but accepts swipe as well as EMV chip and contactless cards, Apple Pay, Google Pay and Samsung Pay.
+Clover Go’s latest card reader looks smaller and elongated compared to Square Reader, but similarly accepts EMV chip and contactless cards, Apple Pay, Google Pay and Samsung Pay.
 It connects through Bluetooth with your cell phone’s Clover Go app.

 Clover used to only offer their services through partners like Bank of America (each with different rates), but now sell Clover Go directly from their website for standard fees.